Show All Answers

-A User's Manual is included with the hotspot.
+A User Manual is included with the hotspot.
 You can also view the manual (by hotspot type) here: Franklin T9 (PDF), Coolpad Surf (PDF), or Alcatel Linkzone (PDF).

 TO GET STARTED:

-If the hotspot's battery indicator flashes red, it needs to be charged.
-You can plug the hotspot into a wall outlet using the USB cable and AC adapter.
-Or you can plug the hotspot into a computer using the USB cable.
+If the hotspot’s battery runs low, you can plug it into a wall outlet using the included cable.
 It may take 3 to 4 hours for the battery to fully charge, but it can be used while it is charging.

 Data usage is unlimited and internet content is not filtered.
 The library does not track internet usage.
 By borrowing and using the hotspot, you are agreeing not to engage in illegal activity.
 The library is not responsible for any files, data, or personal information accessed or transmitted using the Wi-Fi hotspot.